kuldeepsharma1/cyber-honey-pot/README.md

 | **Exception Count**  | Number of exceptions the PLC Emulator has reported to Monitor Hub. |
 | **Total Report**     | Total Number of state the PLC Emulator has report to Hub.    |

-To View the PLC emulator state, select the `PLC Controller View` tab from the navigation bar and the click the PIC ID on in the table as shown below:
+To View the PLC controllers' state, select the `PLC Controller View` tab from the navigation bar and the click the Controller ID on in the table as shown below:

 ![](doc/img/rm_s16.png)

+`Figure-15: Honeypot monitor hub PLC controller state view page screen shot, version v_0.1.3 (2024)`

 For the information detail please refer to below table: